symblai/symbl-python-sdk/symbl/readme.md

     >
     >returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.

+7. get_conversation(conversation_id)

+    >returns the conversation meta-data like meeting name, member name and email, start and end time of the meeting, meeting type and meeting id.
 # Telephony class

 Based on PSTN and SIP protocols, the Telephony API provides an interface for the developers to have Symbl bridge/join VoIP calls and get the results back in real-time as well.
 Optionally, the developer can also trigger an email at the end of the conversation containing the URL to view the transcription, insights and topics in a single page Web Application.